 Smart Bets for a Minimalist

-*Same thing with a new pillow.
-We ALL want to enjoy better sleep and more sleep!
-Who is going to argue with that?
+- We ALL want to enjoy better sleep and more sleep!
 Upgrade your loved one’s current $10 polyester fiberfill pillow for something incredibly soft, supportive and healthy.
 Did you know that kapok pillows are soft as down feathers?
-Or that these organic cotton pillows are amazingly supportive?
-Both are great gifts they probably won’t buy for themselves.
+Or that these organic and natural pillows are amazingly supportive?
+They are all great gifts they won’t buy for themselves.
 Here are some more fabulous gift ideas for better sleep.

-*Add an extra layer of comfort to a minimalist’s night time routine with a fluffy mattress topper.
+- Add an extra layer of comfort to a minimalist’s night time routine with a fluffy mattress topper.
 Again, everyone has got to sleep, right?
 And everybody deserves a great night’s sleep.
-This is the one that I personally use right now.
-And natural mattress toppers are one of the best ways to make a bed more comfortable without spending a fortune.
+We really like this mattress topper and have used it for more than a year.
+Natural mattress toppers are one of the best ways to make a bed more comfortable without spending a fortune.

 - No one has ever said “I need to workout less.”
 Make health and fitness an easier priority for your loved one with a TRX system.
 This easy suspension system is simply two straps that can be put over a door, or attached to a tree branch or a hook in the garage.
 It’s portable, folds up in a small bag, and uses a person’s own weight as the resistance – so no worries about overdoing it.
 This is what I use to workout.
 It really DOES work, even though it’s so simple.

 - An iTunes gift card for family members with an iPhone buys gaming, music, and other downloads.

-*Cash is always nice.
+- Cash is always nice.
 Dress it up with simple origami techniques to turn those green backs into art.
 Check out these video tutorials on how to turn a dollar bill into a shirt and tie or a goldfish.
 There are plenty more ways to make money look interesting.
-A dollar bill origami book will show you how to make cash look like art, whether for a minimalist gift or just to have something fun to do with your spare time.
+A dollar bill origami book will show you how to make cash look like art.